 This is a description of the main tables.
 Keep in mind that in a given Elgg installation, the tables will have a prefix (typically "elgg").

 Table: entities

 This is the main Entities table containing Elgg users, sites, objects and groups.
-When you first install Elgg this is automatically populated with your first site, your first user and a set of bundled plugins.
+When you first install Elgg this is automatically populated with your first site.

 It contains the following fields: